wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     _independent adult_ has the meaning given to it in section 2A

-    _indictable offence_ has the same meaning as it has in the [Summary Proceedings Act 1957][169]

     _juvenile compulsion order_ means an order made under [section 23][36]

-    _lawyer_ has the meaning given to it by [section 6][170] of the Lawyers and Conveyancers Act 2006
+    _lawyer_ has the meaning given to it by [section 6][169] of the Lawyers and Conveyancers Act 2006

-    _medical practitioner_ means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by [section 114(1)(a)][171] of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine
+    _medical practitioner_ means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by [section 114(1)(a)][170] of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine

-    _nurse_ means a health practitioner who is, or is deemed to be, registered with the Nursing Council of New Zealand continued by [section 114(1)(a)][171] of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of nursing whose scope of practice permits the performance of general nursing functions
+    _nurse_ means a health practitioner who is, or is deemed to be, registered with the Nursing Council of New Zealand continued by [section 114(1)(a)][170] of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of nursing whose scope of practice permits the performance of general nursing functions

     _parent_, in relation to a person who is under the age of 17 years,---